In this article, we answer these important questions about reducing the risk of developing dementia:

-Can leisure activities help if they exercise the brain?
+Can leisure activities stimulate the brain?

-However it is not yet clear whether increased participation in leisure activities actually does lower the risk of dementia or if participation in leisure activities declines during the preclinical phase of dementia i.e. when dementia is already present but the symptoms are not yet clear.
+However it is not yet clear whether increased participation in leisure activities actually does lower the risk of dementia or whether participation in leisure activities declines during the preclinical phase of dementia i.e., when dementia is already present, but before the symptoms are clear.

 What about staying socially active?